 Size: 11.97 x 8.36 x 0.61 inches (30.41 x 21.24 x 1.56cm; W x D x H)

-So, the announcement of the M2 follow up, got a lot of us excited.
-It comes with the posted specs (more on those later), and promises a big bump in performance.
-So, with the M2-powered MacBook Pro 13-inch costing the same as the M1 version launched for, it makes this new model seem like pretty good value.
+So, the announcement of the M2 follow-up excited many of us.
+It comes with the posted specs (more on those later) and promises a big bump in performance.
+So, with the M2-powered MacBook Pro 13-inch costing the same as the M1 version launched, this new model seems like a pretty good value.

-It’s also cheaper than the MacBook Pro 14-inch (2021) and MacBook Pro 16-inch (2021), which are aimed at high-end users looking for powerful workstations.
-While they currently still come with M1-class chips, the M1 Pro and M1 Max are actually more powerful than the M2.
-The MacBook Pro 13-inch (M2, 2022), then, is pitched as a more affordable alternative to those MacBook Pros, aimed at people who need a powerful laptop, but don’t need to perform such strenuous tasks.
+It’s also cheaper than the MacBook Pro 14-inch (2021) and MacBook Pro 16-inch (2021), aimed at high-end users looking for powerful workstations.
+While they currently come with M1-class chips, the M1 Pro and M1 Max are more powerful than the M2.
+The MacBook Pro 13-inch (M2, 2022), then, is pitched as a more affordable alternative to those MacBook Pros, aimed at people who need a powerful laptop but don’t need to perform such strenuous tasks.

-So, the MacBook Pro 13-inch isn’t the cheapest way to get an M2 – however the new, more expensive, M2 MacBook Air is tantalisingly close to the price of the MacBook Pro now, with just $100 separating them.
+So, the MacBook Pro 13-inch isn’t the cheapest way to get an M2 – however, the new, more expensive M2 MacBook Air is tantalizingly close to the price of the MacBook Pro now, with just $100 separating them.

 As with previous models, there are various configuration options available with the MacBook Pro 13-inch (M2, 2022), such as upping the unified memory to either 16GB or 24GB (which is a new choice with the M2 chip), as well as to expand the storage up to 2TB.
 The base model comes with 256GB, which is a bit on the low side these days, especially for workstations that will be used for creative professionals, who often use large files, so paying more for a larger SSD could pay off.
 As you increase the specs, however, the price of the MacBook Pro 13-inch (M2, 2022) does start climbing quite substantially.